Investing

 Now you know about stocks in detail.
 But what about shares?

-Shares are the actual tradable units to deal in stocks.
+Shares are the actual tradable units of stock.
 Like I said, you can only buy part of the stock.
-However, you purchase “n” number of shares from a stock.
-Now, you should not have any ambiguity of stock vs. share.
+However, you purchase “n” number of shares of a stock.
+Now, you should not have any ambiguity about stock vs. share.

 Definition Of Shares